ewaldmire/ascender/docs/schedules.md

 - `main_schedule.dtend` - the _last_ datetime in the list of all occurrences (coerced to UTC)
 - `main_schedule.next_run` - the _next_ datetime in list after `utcnow()` (coerced to UTC)

-climber makes use of [Celery Periodic Tasks (celerybeat)](http://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html) to run a periodic task that discovers new jobs that need to run at a regular interval (by default, every 30 seconds).
+ascender makes use of [Celery Periodic Tasks (celerybeat)](http://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html) to run a periodic task that discovers new jobs that need to run at a regular interval (by default, every 30 seconds).
 When this task starts, it queries the